 For more information about joining Fusion, please contact Sara Mair (email@example.com).

-FUSION is seeking an experienced creative producer to work with children, young people and local and national cultural partners to co-ordinate existing programming and co-create a number of showcase events for Barnsley’s first Children and Young People’s Festival in May 2020.
+Fusion are seeking an experienced creative producer to work with children, young people and local and national cultural partners to co-ordinate existing programming and co-create a number of showcase events for Barnsley’s first Children and Young People’s Festival in May 2020.

 Bradford Local Cultural Education Partnership